ayushgodbole17/AWSFitnessTracker/README.md

 - React, HTML, CSS, JS for front-end
 - AWS Lambda (with Node.js) and API Gateway for API calls
 - S3 for storing build files
-- Cloudfront for Hosting
+- CloudFront for Hosting
-- Cloudwatch for monitoring
+- CloudWatch for monitoring
 - DynamoDB for workout storage
 - Cognito for User Management
 - OpenAI GPT3.5 API for chatbot